 - Medical evaluation and fit testing: Workers need to complete a medical questionnaire and have it approved by a licensed health care professional to determine whether workers can wear the respirator.
 If a worker is approved, they must undergo fit testing to ensure the respirator offers good protection.

 - Maintenance: Workers must learn proper safety processes once a year.
 Any respirators used need to be regularly maintained, following the manufacturer’s guidelines.
 Employers must evaluate the respiratory protection program regularly and update it if needed.

 Buy Masks in Bulk at SUNLINE Supply

 SUNLINE Supply is your partner in PPE and workplace supplies.
-We are an FDA-certified company with high-rated masks and PPE products from FDA-certified vendors.
+We are a company with high-rated masks and PPE products from vendors.
 SUNLINE Supply makes it easy to buy in bulk or small orders.
 Buy masks in bulk today from SUNLINE Supply for your business program.